AmberForrester/Portfolio/README.md

 ```
 npm install tailwindcss-animate
 ```
 Add a `src` folder to your root project folder.
-Then add another folder named `types`, and create a custom type declaration file within that folder called `tailwindcss.d.ts`.
+Then add another folder named `types`, and create a custom type declaration file within that folder called `tailwindcss.d.ts`.<br />
 Add the following code to tell TypeScript how to handle this module:
 ```ts
 declare module 'tailwindcss/lib/util/flattenColorPalette' {
   export default function flattenColorPalette(colors: any): Record<string, string>;